 Law enforcement reported that none of the people who died were wearing life jackets when their bodies were found.
 Officials stated that life jackets were on the boat, but passengers were not required to wear them.

 Another factor that investigators are looking into is the design, structure, and operation of the boat itself.
-CNN reported that in August 2017, a mechanical inspector found that the duck boat had a problem with its exhaust.
 Rather than the exhaust being emitted from the back of the boat, beyond the passenger compartment, the exhaust was emitting from the front of the boat.
 According to the Department of Transportation, such an issue would not pass regulations.

 The mechanical inspector further noted that with the exhaust system in the front of the boat, as the unusually high waves hit the boat, water would be pushed up into the exhaust system, potentially causing the engine to be disrupted or eventually fail altogether.